-Counseling (either one-on-one or in a group setting) can improve mental well-being and quality of life for people with metastatic breast cancer .
+Counseling in a one-on-one setting or a support group can improve mental well-being and quality of life for people with metastatic breast cancer .

 Social support from the group can ease some of the feelings of isolation that can separate you from well-meaning, but anxious friends and family members.

-Social support is important for everyone with breast cancer.
-However, people with metastatic breast cancer deal with issues that are quite different from those of people with early stage breast cancer.
+People with metastatic breast cancer have very different issues from those with early stage breast cancer.
 So, a support group for people with metastatic cancer of any kind will be more helpful than a support group for people with early stage breast cancer.